top of page

 About This Event

-The Australian Committee for IUCN is inviting board members from our Non-Government organisations to join our newly established Governance Exchange Network.
+The Australian Committee for IUCN is inviting board members from environmental organisations across Australia to join our newly established NGO Governance Exchange Network.

 Register to attend